wangyuefan21/introduction2RelationalJoins/README.md

 ON student.name = score.student_name;
 ```

 The query would keep all the records from `student` and find matches in `score`.
-Notice that `John` is not in `score`, the query would not find a match from the right table and would leave null value in the corresponding columns.
+Notice that `John` is not in `score`, the query would not find a match for that record and would leave `null` value there.

 name | class | student_name | score
 ------------- | ------------- | ------------- | -------------